Sable/edbt21-analysis/readme.md

 [docker-online]: https://hub.docker.com/r/wukefe/edbt21-analysis

-On this page, you will see:
+On this page, you will see

+- experiment setup (Section 2),
+- the experiments on MonetDB (Section 3),
-- how to run experiments (Section 2); and
+- the experiments on HorsePower (Section 4), and
-- the results used in the paper (Section 3);
+- the results used in the paper (Section 5).

 ## 2. Experiments